waynarbocangel/cse112-sp22-group1/README.md

 # cse110-sp21-group11
 This is the repository for team 11's CSE 110 project.
-Team name: It's not a bug, It's a feature
+Team Name: It's not a bug, It's a feature

-Team members:
+Team Members:
 - Carlos Guerrero
 - Chang Liu
 - Claudia Handoyo